Philosophy

 Wholeness — Integrating Opposites

 Wholeness is the ongoing work of bringing life’s paradoxes into coherence.
-By holding tensions—heart and mind, inner and outer, shadow and light—we generate wisdom, clarity, and sovereignty.
+By holding tensions—heart and mind, inner and outer, shadow and light—we generate wisdom, clarity, creativity, and sovereignty.

 What We Mean by “Integrous”